kiboschool/course-industry-experience-1/src/assessments.md

 ## Assessment and Grading Summary

 This course requires you to work independently to achieve your goals.
 You will be assessed on accomplishing preparation and reflection tasks in a timeline manner.

+### Preparation phase

+The preparation phase which will account for 25% of your total grade.
+Your grades will consist of:
+- Setting goals and preparing your application materials (5%)
+- Conducting practice technical and behavioral interviews (10%)
+- Completing and submitting job applications (5%)
+- Completing technical preparation modules (5%)

 The table below provides further details of each requirement along with the due date.

 | Assessments                                         | Percent of Course Grade       | Due Date (by 11pm GMT)
 | :---                                                |    :----:                     |  :----: